 "Invest in Malaysia, you would get the whole of Asia.”

 In response to the motto of “Invest in Malaysia, you would get the whole of Asia.”, which implies to Malaysia’s rich and diverse cultural heritage and foreign trade tradition having strong links to Indonesia, China, India and Middle East countries.
 Thus, Malaysia is well positioned as the gateway to the ASEAN with 10 member nations, 628 million in total population and an economy size worth USD2.4 trillion, hence rank as the 6th largest economy in the world and the 3rd largest in Asia.

 Rationalization initiatives: Liberalization of 27 service sub-sectors; Economic Transformation Plan; and Capital Market Master Plan 2.

 After the 2008 financial crisis, Malaysia took the contrarian approach in stead of protectionist route and has continued in phases to liberalize its key services by lifting the foreign equity restriction in 27 sub-service sectors including accounting, taxation, legal, education and training services.
 So far, concerted efforts have also been taken to expedite and ensure the smooth implementation of such measures.

-To-date, Malaysia already leads the world as the hub for the Islamic capital market which was achieved under the initiatives of the CMP1.
-Initiatives under CMP2 include strategies for the internationalization of Malaysia’s Islamic capital market by making further inroads into the international SUKUK market which is set to grow from USD400 billion to USD1 trillion by 2020.
+To-date, Malaysia already leads the world as the hub for the Islamic capital market which was achieved under the initiatives which include strategies for the internationalization of Malaysia’s Islamic capital market by making further inroads into the international SUKUK market which has grown from its humble start to USD258 million in 2020.

 The first reaction to any market downturn would be to conserve cash and hold back on investments.
 However, there are many prior precedents that dictated that the converse would have yielded optimum results.
 In addition to the above criteria, Malaysia is also engulfed with 9 key factors that account for its success as a location of choice for investors namely:-